gwarne60/gwarne60.github.io/aboutme.md

   Python, Azure, SQL, Docker C#, Git, Docker

 - **Industrial Control Systems (ICS):**
-  Lead programmer for PLC and SCADA systems (AB, Emerson, Siemens), High Performance HMI development (FactoryTalk View, iFix, Ignition) S-88 Batching and MES (DeltaV and FactoryTalk Batch) Infrastructure and tooling for development and maintenance across various platforms and technologies
+  Lead programmer for PLC and SCADA systems (AB, Emerson, Siemens)\
+  High Performance HMI development (FactoryTalk View, iFix, Ignition)\
+  S-88 Batching and MES (DeltaV and FactoryTalk Batch)\
+  Infrastructure and tooling for development and maintenance across various platforms and technologies\

 - **Data Engineering & Simulation:**
-  Proficient in asset/event architecture
+  Proficient in asset/event architecture\
-  ETL of non-standard Type 2 SCD Operational Technology (OT) historical data Effective at identifying and qualifying process improvements that drive value
+  ETL of non-standard Type 2 SCD Operational Technology (OT) historical data\
+  Effective at identifying and qualifying process improvements that drive value\

 - **Project Ownership:**
-  Experienced in seeing control products and systems from concept to delivery Focused on effective documentation standards and use-case deliverables for users Regularly identify opportunities to pivot and iterate as needed
+  Experienced in seeing control products and systems from concept to delivery\
+  Focused on effective documentation standards and use-case deliverables for users\
+  Regularly identify opportunities to pivot and iterate as needed\

 - **Mentorship & Communication:**